In this post, you'll learn how to draw in PowerPoint using the inking features.

-Using the pen shortcut allows you to draw on your PowerPoint slide with your stylus, pen or finger.
+Using the Pen shortcut (Ctrl + P in in Slide Show mode) allows you to draw on your PowerPoint slide with your stylus, pen or finger.

 Before you start drawing, you can also choose the ink color you like.
 This shortcut makes hosting webinars and seminars easy for you as you can circle things, check boxes, cloud the important stuff, and underline things...as you speak and demonstrate.